frederic-perez/AmE-dictionary/data/dictionary.md

 __trade__ _n_
 __trade-off__ _n_ _She has to make trade-offs._
 __trademarked__ _adj_ (of goods and merchandise) Labeled with proprietary (and legally registered) identification guaranteeing exclusive use. _Trademarked goods._
+__trading card__ _n_ A card with a picture or design printed on it, often one of a set collected and traded by children.
 __traduce__ _v_ :two::astonished: Speak badly of or tell lies about (someone) so as to damage their reputation. _Syn_ defame, slander
 __traffickers__
 __tragicomedy__ _n_